switer/Real/README.md

 	> Notice: work with "r-component" only.

 - **r-binding**

-	If 'r-binding' is disale, parent component will not update the child component when parent's data has been changed.
+	If 'r-binding' is false("false" or "0"), parent component will not update the child component when parent's data has been changed.
 	> Notice: work with "r-component" only.

+- **r-updateid**

+	If 'r-updateid' is presented, call `$update(id)` will update those matching directives or components.
+	> Notice: work with "r-component" or directives.

 #### Class Methods